 Divorce is a painful process.
 It’s full of psychological, financial, and emotional issues.
 Even an amicable divorce is difficult.
-There’s a lot to know about filing for divorce.
+There’s a lot to know about filing for an uncontested divorce in Massachusetts.
 There are many documents that must be filled out and submitted to the Court.
 You have to gather information and records.
 If you have children from the marriage, more is required.
 In an effort to help you understand the process, we discuss how to get an uncontested no-fault divorce in Massachusetts.

 Fault or No-Fault

 There are two types of divorce in Massachusetts, no-fault divorce, and divorces based on one spouse’s actions.
 An at-fault divorce is when one spouse claims that the other spouse did something to cause the marriage to end.
 Hence, that spouse is at fault for causing the divorce.